 “It just happens that having money allows you to try experiences you wouldn’t go through otherwise, and I’m sure that a variety of these will do any brain some good.
 If anything, they fight against the onslaught of nonsense that the day to day throws at us.
 And I have to spend the money I have.
 Which as I said, is a lot.”

 Once we reach the station on top of the mountain, we get out and lean on a balustrade to admire the wide view of Donostia from up high.
 There is a pleasant cool breeze.
-Even as a ghost I took solace on the views from such heights, both in this city and and many others, not to mention all those years I spent travelling around aimlessly.
+Even as a ghost I took solace on the views from such heights, both in this city and many others.
 What strikes me is not so much the beautiful white city, nor the island at the entrance of the bay, which from up here does look like a green whale, but how civilization is huddled close to the coast.
-The further you go into the land, the more deserted everything looks, and the most I can see in the distance are overlapping mounds of hills and mountains which blend increasingly with the sky the further back.
+The further I gaze into the land, the more deserted everything looks, and the most I can see in the distance are overlapping mounds of hills and mountains which blend increasingly with the sky the further back.

 I rest my head on my palm.